astronomer/astro-docs/enterprise/v0.16/reference/01_cli-reference.md

 ## astro dev ps

-Lists all locally running Airflow containers for an Airflow project.
-This command can only be used in a project directory.
+Lists all running Docker containers for your local Airflow environment.
+This command can only be used in a project directory and works similarly to `$ docker ps`.

 ### Usage